-What affects moving costs in Stevenage
+What affects cost planning for moves in Stevenage

 | Cost driver | What changes the time | Why it affects total cost |